 DIFFER is the Dutch Institute for Fundamental Energy Research, one of the nine research institutes of the Netherlands Organisation for Scientific Research (NWO).
 The institute focuses on a multidisciplinary approach to energy research, combining physics, chemistry, engineering and materials science.
 DIFFER's research takes place in two main themes: Solar Fuels for the conversion and storage of renewable energy, and Fusion Energy as a clean and unlimited source of energy.
 DIFFER develops and supports a national network on fundamental energy research and collaborates closely with the academic community and with industrial partners.
 Since 2015, DIFFER is housed in a new laboratory situated on the campus of the Eindhoven University of Technology.
 DIFFER regulary has vacancies for scientific, technical and support staff.
+Students from university (WO), higher professional education (HBO) and intermediate vocational training (MBO) have the opportunity to do an internship or a thesis project at DIFFER.

 Diversity, inclusion and multidisciplinary teams